OpenSmock/Pyramid/README.md

 ## <img src="/resources/puce.svg" width="75" height="75" align="bottom"> How to get Pyramid

-You can load the last stable version of Pyramid or the development version.
-The Development version can provide the new incoming functionalities but can be unstable.
+You can load a stable release version of Pyramid or the latest development version.

+The latest development version can provide the new incoming functionalities but can be unstable.

 To install a version of Pyramid, use one of the following scripts inside a playground.

-### Stable version
+### Latest development version

 ```st
 Metacello new